zain-sajid/zain-sajid/README.md

 - I’m currently working with [Study Mind](https://studymind.co.uk/)

-- I’m currently learning Docker and Kubernetes
+- I’m currently learning about LLMs, Docker and Kubernetes

 - Ask me about anything related to React, Node.js, and related technologies